Elizabeth R: A Year in the Life of the Queen

 Elizabeth R is a 1992 television documentary film about Queen Elizabeth II.
 It was produced by the BBC and directed by Edward Mirzoeff.
-It was the first officially approved documentary about the British monarchy since Royal Family (1969).
+It was the first officially approved documentary about the British monarchy since Royal Family (1969) and Royal Heritage (1977).
 Elizabeth R was followed by the BBC-RDF documentary Monarchy: The Royal Family at Work in 2007.

 Production

 The film was made by BBC to mark the Queen's Ruby Jubilee.
 It was directed and produced by Edward Mirzoeff.
 Mirzoeff co-wrote the script with Antony Jay, who had also written the script for the Royal Family (1969).
 The programme was narrated by Ian Holm, and Rachel Portman composed the music.

 Filming took place over 18 months.
 The royal family watched and approved of the documentary before it was broadcast on television.
 A VHS video was released in 1992.

 The script of the programme was later published as a book with the same title.